karl-mantle/victoria-3-cenj/README.md

 - Tobbzn (whoever you may be...) for the .gui files that I acquired via discord

-And to these mods on the Steam Workshop (Workshop ID)
+And to these mods on the Steam Workshop (Workshop ID); some of which seem to be abandoned now.

+- "Texas Flavor Mod" by *John M* (2881332604)
 - "Victoria Tweaks Mod" by *OPB*
 - "Unify the Maghreb" by *strong bird* (2880314605)
 - "Independent Newfoundland" by *Dungeon Master* (2880478571)